fcrepo3/fcrepo-before33/patch/2.2.4/patch1/README.txt

      %CATALINA_HOME%/webapps/fedora/WEB-INF/classes/fedora/server/utilities/rebuild/
      OVER THE EXISTING FILE

+  6) Copy the DefaultDOReplicator.class from this patch into the directory
+     %CATALINA_HOME%/webapps/fedora/WEB-INF/classes/fedora/server/storage/replication/
+     OVER THE EXISTING FILE

-  6) Re-start your Fedora server.
+  7) Re-start your Fedora server.

-  7) (OPTIONAL) If you installed the source code distribution of Fedora, you should also copy the included .java files into your copy of the source files:
+  8) (OPTIONAL) If you installed the source code distribution of Fedora, you should also copy the included .java files into your copy of the source files:
      /src/java/fedora/server/storage/DefaultDOManager.java
-     /src/java/fedora/server/storage/SQLRebuilder.java
+     /src/java/fedora/server/utilities/rebuild/SQLRebuilder.java
+     /src/java/fedora/server/storage/replication/DefaultDOReplicator.class
      OVER THE EXISTING FILES